dhanya807/Face_Detection/README.md

 ### ✅ 5.
 Output
 - 📦 Trained model saved as: `best.pt`
 - 🖼️ Predictions saved with bounding boxes in the `runs/predict/` directory
 - 📊 Evaluation metrics printed and visualized at the end

+## Using pretrained Model

+### Download the pretrained model using the link -